abhimanyusinghal/azuredevopslabs/labs/vstsextend/whitesource/readme.md

 1. Use [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?name=WhiteSource-Bolt&templateid=77362){:target="_blank"} to provision the WhiteSource project on your Azure DevOps Organization.

+1. Install Mend Extension from Marketplace in your DevOps organisation

 1. In your Azure DevOps navigate to **Organization Settings** and select **Mend** under Extensions.
 Provide your Work Email, Company Name and other details and click **Create Account** button to start using the Free version.